arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.08.16
+The column rank of a matrix *A* is the maximal number of linearly independent columns, which is equivalent to the dimension of the column space of *A* (space spanned by the columns).
+The row rank of a matrix *A* is the maximal number of linearly independent rows, which is equivalent to the dimension of the row space of *A*.
+For any matrix *A*, the column rank and row rank are always equal.

 ### 10.07.16
 *Bon hiver* is a French phrase meaning "good winter", from which the band Bon Iver derives its namesake.